matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.25.48 Testing Business Logic - build slide](Components/00.25.48.jpg)

 I can start my test system that I create for this test alone, and I know it's not going to be affected by any other test in the system.
 I could even run my tests in parallel and they're not going to interfere with each other.
 So I just pull out the things that I want to look at.
-I pull out the customers component.
-I pull out the email component, which is my stub implementation, and then I can make a call to one component and verify the results in another.
+I pull out the Customers component.
+I pull out the Email component, which is my stub implementation, and then I can make a call to one component and verify the results in another.

 ![00.26.12 Testing Business Logic - build slide](Components/00.26.12.jpg)